A Place for Mom

 How does reminiscence therapy for dementia work?

-Often, recent memories are the first to deteriorate in older adults who have Alzheimer’s disease and other types of dementia.
+Often, recent memories are the first to deteriorate in older adults who have Alzheimer’s disease or other types of dementia.
 However, people may be able to recall memories from young adulthood and childhood with gentle prompting from a caregiver or loved one.
 Reminiscence therapy appeals to personal history, interests, and conversation to inspire these memories to surface.

-Benefits of reminiscence therapy for dementia
+Benefits of reminiscence therapy for older adults with dementia

-10 engaging questions to inspire memories
+10 reminiscent questions to inspire memories

 You may be interested in learning something specific about your loved one’s life, but direct questions can be stressful and may lead to agitation.
 If you want to engage your aging relative with dementia, remember to ask open-ended, general questions that allow for reflection.

 Rather than conducting an interview, appeal to their emotions and gently guide them as they begin to talk.
-Avoid questions with a right or wrong answer, and stick with broad topics.
-For example, ask about family rather than mentioning a specific relative by name.
-Try asking these reminiscing questions for dementia patients to connect with your loved one:
+Avoid questions with a right or wrong answer, and stick with broad reminiscing topics for seniors with dementia, like the following:

 1. What’s something that makes you feel happy or proud?